What adult social care providers and local authorities need to do to prepare for 1 January 2021.

 Through the EU Settlement Scheme, EU nationals can register for settled status if they have been in the UK for 5 years, or pre-settled status if they have been here for less than 5 years.

 The scheme is free and it’s simple to register.
-The deadline for applications is 31 December 2020 if there is a no-deal Brexit, or 30 June 2021 if the UK leaves the EU with a deal.
+The deadline for applications is 30 June 2021.

 Irish citizens are not required to apply for the EU Settlement Scheme, although there are some circumstances where they may wish to.
 Non-Irish family members of Irish citizens will need to apply.